-Where legislation requires a specific management action or response, these requirements have been identified within the Project Delivery Standards (PDS) as environmental controls, environmental limits, environmental monitoring programs, or within contingency plans.
-The PDS associated with key legislation are identified in Table 4 and are further described in Annexure 2.
+Where legislation requires a specific management action or response, these requirements have been identified within the PDS as environmental controls, environmental limits, environmental monitoring programs, or within contingency plans.
+The content of a PDS is further described in Annexure 2.
+The PDS associated with key legislation are identified in Table 4.